hpc-cofc/example-runs/geology/WASS/README.md

 * run the test by entering the following command
   * `matlab -nodesktop -nodisplay -nosplash < ./test_pipeline.m > ./test_pipeline-batch-mode.out`

 Please note that the compute node is reserved to you for the length of time you have requested.
-If you finish early early, please log out by entering `CTRL-D`.
+If you finish early early, please log out by entering `exit` on the command line.